-The Virginia Department of Behavioral Health and Developmental Services and Mental Health America of Virginia have established a non-emergency “warm line” for those struggling with isolation, fear, grief, or trauma caused by COVID-19.
+The Virginia Department of Behavioral Health and Developmental Services and Mental Health America of Virginia” non-emergency “warm line” is for those struggling with isolation, fear, grief, or trauma caused by COVID-19.
 A warm line may be a more comfortable choice for those who do not feel their concerns are urgent enough to call a hotline.
 Trained staff provide support, community resources, and referrals for any Virginia resident in need.
 Counselors are available by phone or text at 877.349.6428, Monday-Friday, 9 a.m.-9 p.m., and Saturday-Sunday, 5 p.m.-9 p.m.
 Calls are anonymous, and Spanish-speaking counselors are available.
 This service should not be used as an emergency or crisis hotline.
 If you or a loved one are having thoughts of suicide, please call the National Crisis Hotline at 800.273.8255, or call or text 911.
 More information about the program is available at vacopes.com and Facebook page (VA COPES).
 Additional resources are also available at the Virginia Association of Community Service Boards.

 Fear and anxiety about COVID-19, and events of national concern such as the killing of George Floyd, can be overwhelming and cause strong emotions in adults and children.
 Taking care of yourself, your friends and your family can help you cope with stress.
 Helping others cope with their stress can also make your community stronger.
 The City’s Coping with Uncertainty and Fear and Multicultural Resources: Race Based Trauma and Support in Times of Civil Strife web pages provide information and resources to help during this difficult time.